 Confidentiality of Records

-In order to protect your rights as a resident and University student, the Office of the Residential Judicial Programs will maintain written records on all disciplinary action.
+In order to protect your rights as a resident and University student, the Office of the Conduct and Community Standards will maintain written records on all disciplinary action.
 Access to these records is restricted to the student, individuals who have the expressed written consent of the student to review the records, and University officials who have a legitimate educational interest in reviewing a student’s records.

 In extreme cases where suspension or expulsion are involved, an overlay will be placed on the academic transcripts for as long as the sanction is in force.
-Records in Student Judicial Affairs, excluding records of students who are expelled, are maintained for six years from the time of matriculation to the University.
+Records in Student Conduct and Conflict Resolution, excluding records of students who are expelled, are maintained for six years from the time of matriculation to the University.
 A student may, at the time of graduation, request in writing that his/her disciplinary record be destroyed.
-The record will be evaluated by the Director of Student Judicial Affairs who will make the decision concerning the keeping or destruction of that record.
+The record will be evaluated by the Director of Student Conduct and Conflict Resolution who will make the decision concerning the keeping or destruction of that record.
 This decision will be made in accordance with provisions set forth in sections 6CI-4.26(3) of the Florida Administrative Code which stipulates that records of students who have serious offenses or two or more offenses will not be destroyed until six years from matriculation.
 Records of students who are expelled are permanent.

 FERPA (The Family Education Rights and Privacy Act of 1974) & The Buckley Amendment